Last Updated on August 26, 2023 by Ellen

 To get more followers on Instagram, optimize your images before uploading them.
-For example, use a tool like Canva to make them more appealing to the people who view them on this platform.
+For example, use a tool like Visme to make them more appealing to the people who view them on this platform.

 Schedule the posts using Buffer, Later, or another type of software that has this option.
 You can also use sites like IFTT to share your post from one social media site to the other.

 This is an easy way to automate blog posts.

 Although no one really wants to leave a comment on another person’s blog post, it can help to show that someone has read and likes the content you’ve provided.